nickgraffis/solar-opposites-api/docs/documentation.md

 When you provide an array for `<value>` you are saying that you want the query to match **ANY** of the values in the array for the given field.
 You can do this with a `<value>, <value>` or `[<value>, <value>]`.

 Avaliable parameters:
 * `name`: filter by the name of the character.
-The alias is acceptable as well. _See example below_
-* `species`: filter by the species of the character
+* `species`: filter by the species of the character.
-* `origin`: filter by the origin location name of the character
-* `location`: filter by the current location name of the character
-* `status`: filter by the status of the character, "alive", "dead", or "unknown"
+* `status`: filter by the status of the character, "alive", "dead", or "unknown".
-* `id`: filter by the id of the character
+* `id`: filter by the id of the character. _Useful for retrieving a two or more specific characters._
-* `gender`: filter by the identified gender of the character
+* `gender`: filter by the identified gender of the character.
-* `episode`: fitler by the episode name

 ```js